8 The soundboard

 Now we have made a first sketch of the position of the sound bars, but we also have to decide on their length.
 Let's have a short discussion on that point.
 If you have a wooden membrane or (mini) sound board and you want to strike that board with a sound bar running from outside and connected to that soundboard for a certain length.
 At what point would you like to end that sound bar?
 Halfway the membrane?
 Run all over?
 Up to 1/3 or 1/4 of the diameter of the sound board?
 Common sense is enough to understand that the optimum is not "all over" because it would hamper the flexibility of the board.
 It should be somewhere between 1/4 and 1/2.
 Fortunately it is not difficult to set up a small experiment to find out, that the best choice is about 1/4.
 This conclusion will be used in the decision on the length of the sound bars and referred to as the "1/4 principle".

-In the chapter on acoustic principles I described some main wood modes of the top.
-Now take a drawing of the design of your guitar top, including the provisional place of the sound bars and delineate the modes, that play a decisive role, especially the fundamental modes like (0.0), (1.0), (0.1), (1.2) and (2.0) as indicated in figure 18.
+In chapter Acoustic principles I described some main wood modes of the top.
+Now take a drawing of the design of your guitar top, including the provisional place of the sound bars and delineate the modes, that play a decisive role, especially the fundamental modes like (0.0), (1.0), (0.1), (1.2) and (2.0) as indicated in picture Main wood modes of the top.

-See also the discussion on that subject in chapter 6.
+See also the discussion on that subject in chapter The bridge.

 Do not worry about the fact that this first approach is not the unique outcome of a mathematical procedure.
 There is not such an outcome.
 It is one of the unsolved mysteries where we have to look for a practical solution, based on experience as well.
 One well-known luthier, who has designed a lot of guitars conform the Kasha design, stated quite honestly: "I use a lot of tapping, flexing, listening and just general intuition and fun to get the top to where I want it." (ref.
 9)